-Each share of our Class B common stock will be redeemed and cancelled by us if the holder exchanges (or causes to be exchanged) one Class B unit of QuoteLab, LLC, together with the corresponding share of Class B common stock, for one share of Class A common stock pursuant to the terms of the exchange agreement, the form of which will be filed as an exhibit to the registration statement of which this prospectus forms a part.
-Shares of Class B common stock are not transferable except together with an equal number of Class B units.
-See "The reorganization of our corporate structure-Second amended and restated limited liability company of QuoteLab, LLC-Exchange agreement."
+Each share of our Class B common stock will be redeemed and cancelled by us if the holder exchanges one Class B-1 unit of QL Holdings LLC, together with the corresponding share of Class B common stock, for one share of Class A common stock (or, at our election, cash of an equivalent value) pursuant to the terms of the exchange agreement, the form of which will be filed as an exhibit to the registration statement of which this prospectus forms a part.
+Shares of Class B common stock are not transferable except together with an equal number of Class B-1 units.
+See "The reorganization of our corporate structure-Fourth amended and restated limited liability company of QL Holdings LLC-Exchange agreement."